 Have a look also at What NOT to Put in the Bin.

 "Lets recycle right" by dumping the contents of your plastic bags in the bins and take the film plastic back home for another use or to a local grocery store for recycling

 Paper Recycling Bins - Every Day

-Most kinds of paper can be dropped in the Abitibi green and yellow recycling bins that you will find in the parking lot of most schools and churches: newspapers, magazines, shopping catalogues, junk mail (even envelopes with windows), and phone books.
-(Please, remove all plastic bags and recycle them at grocery stores.).
-No more cardboard.
-Please bring flatten cardboard to the weekly Drop off Center.
+Most kinds of paper and cardboard can be dropped in the Paper Retriever green and yellow bins that you will find in the parking lot of most schools and churches: newspapers, magazines, shopping catalogues, junk mail (even envelopes with windows), and phone books.
+Please, remove all plastic bags and recycle them at grocery stores, and please flatten your cardboard boxes.

 Where can you recycle these items?

 Visit our Local Recycling Guide on this website or pick up a brochure at: